This country-specific Q&A provides an overview of Tax laws and regulations applicable in Germany.

 Germany has also implemented information exchange clauses in the vast majority of its double taxation agreements under which certain information might be disclosed to other countries’ tax authorities.

 As of 1 October 2017, Germany maintains a public register of beneficial ownership.
 Amongst others, any individual who owns 25 % of the share capital or voting rights of an entity or controls the entity is treated as the beneficial owner, which has to be identified by the company or the financial intermediary as the case may be and has to be registered in the so-called transparency register.
 However, if the beneficial owner is already registered in the commercial register as a shareholder of the respective entity, no additional registration in the transparency register is required.
-The information contained in the transparency register will be made available to governmental bodies or to any person who can provide evidence of a legitimate interest so far.
-According to the explanatory memorandum to the act implementing the transparency register, in particular anti-corruption or tax-related NGOs and specialized journalists shall have such a legitimate interest to inspect the transparency register.
-The EU, however, adopted a directive ensuring access for “any member of the general public” to at least the name, the month and year of birth and the country of residence and nationality of the beneficial owner as well as the nature and ex-tent of the beneficial interest held.
-This directive has to be implemented in national law until 10 January 2020.
-A corresponding draft law was published recently.
+As of January 1, 2020 “any member of the general public” has access to at least the name, the month and year of birth and the country of residence and nationality of the beneficial owner as well as the nature and extent of the beneficial interest held.

 What are the tests for residence of the main business structures (including transparent entities)?